 Also known as Asteroids, Candy-striped Sea Star, Fromia Sea Star, Ingioiellata Star of Sea, Maldives Starfish, Marble Sea Star, Marble Starfish, Necklace Starfish, Orange Marble Sea Star, Orange Marble Starfish, Orange Sea Star, Orange Starfish, Orange Tile Starfish, Pearl Sea Star, Pearl Starfish, Peppermint Sea Star, Peppermint Starfish, Red-and-Orange Sea Star, Red-and-Orange Starfish, Red-and-White Sea Star, Red-and-White Starfish, Redmesh Sea Star, Redmesh Starfish, Red Tile Starfish, Red-tipped Sea Star, Red-tipped Starfish, Starfish, Tiled Starfish.

-Found singly or in groups on rubble and sandy areas over shallow rocky slopes and reefs.
+Found singly or in constellations, on rubble and sandy areas, of shallow rocky slopes and reefs.
+Varies in colour.

 Length - 7cm